samira-ghodratnama/Extractive-Document-Summarization-Based-on-Dynamic-Space-Mapping/README.md

-## References This project includes the source code accompanying the following paper:

-@article{ghodratnama2020extractive,
-  title={Extractive document summarization based on dynamic feature space mapping}, author={Ghodratnama, Samira and Beheshti, Amin and Zakershahrak, Mehrdad and Sobhanmanesh, Fariborz}, journal={IEEE Access}, volume={8}, pages={139084--139095}, year={2020}, publisher={IEEE}
-}

-Abstract:

-# APRIL: Extractive document summarization based on dynamic feature space mapping.
+# Extractive document summarization based on dynamic feature space mapping.

 This project includes the source code accompanying the following paper: